ropensci/essurvey/README.md

 The European Social Survey (ESS) is an academically driven cross-national survey that has been conducted across Europe since its establishment in 2001.
 Every two years, face-to-face interviews are conducted with newly selected, cross-sectional samples.
 The survey measures the attitudes, beliefs and behaviour patterns of diverse populations in more than thirty nations.
 Taken from the [ESS website](http://www.europeansocialsurvey.org/about/).

 The `ess` package is designed to download the ESS data as easily as possible.
-This is very first stage of the package.
-At this moment there is only one function that allows you to download all or a selected number of available rounds from their website.
-The next stage of the package will allow to download all rounds for a specific country.
+It has a few helper functions to download rounds, rounds for a selected country and to show which rounds/countries are available.
+Check out the vignette for a more detailed example of the `ess` package.

 Installation
 ------------